NixOS/rfcs/rfcs/0145-doc-strings.md

 ## Native support in nix

-- `NixOS/nix` should implement native support for doc-strings so that our users don't have to rely on nixpkgs or external tools.
+- `NixOS/nix` should implement native support for doc-comments so that our users don't have to rely on nixpkgs or external tools.
 Those tools can still exist and provide more custom functionality, but documenting your nix expressions should be natively possible.

 ## Provide a stable and reliable format